evan-m7/vspells/content/posts/page4.md

 ---

 {{< lead >}}
-Tree-sitter grammar for Formula using vscode-anycode
+Tree-sitter grammar for Formula using <a href="https://github.com/microsoft/vscode-anycode" target="_blank">vscode-anycode</a>

 {{< /lead >}}

 ## Why Anycode for Formula?